gorpipe/gor/CONTRIBUTING.md

 `make release-milestone-from-master MILESTONE=1.1.1`

-this will update the version, create release notes, create the relase by tagging, and close the milestone.
+this will update the version, create release notes, create the release by tagging, and close the milestone.

+In case of an error you need to roll back the release.
+  1. Goto the [tags](https://gitlab.com/wuxi-nextcode/wxnc-gor/gor/-/tags) and remove the tag with the current version
+  2. Goto the [milestone](https://gitlab.com/wuxi-nextcode/wxnc-gor/gor/-/milestones?sort=due_date_desc&state=closed) and reopen the curent milestone.
+  3. Fix any issue related to error
+  4. Rerun the make script

 This can also be done manually.